 Representation Proposed FCC Response Proposed Change The need/demand for such sites in the AONB would be very limited and that the provision of such sites in the protected landscape would be unlikely to be compatible with conservation and enhancement of the area.
 Note that Denbighshire's adopted LDP recognises this constraint in Policy BSC 10, and the committee would suggest that a consistent cross boundary approach is required.
 Noted, cross boundary discussions with Denbighshire will take place before the production of the deposit LDP.
 STR13 provides guidance for the AONB however a detailed deposit plan policy is likely to address the need to conserve and enhance the character and appearance of the AONB.
 No change Cheshire West and Chester has recently provided two pubic Traveller sites that are now largely occupied and would therefore wish to see a range of sites (public and private) provided in Flintshire to ensure needs are fully met.
 The Deposit plan will identify suitable and deliverable Gypsy and Traveller sites (transit and permanent) in order to meet the level of need identified in the GTAA.
 The GTAA is also being updated to ensure that the LDP is being prepared in the light of the most up to date information.
 It is not appropriate for Flintshire to provide for the needs arising in CWAC.
 The need identified in STR12 to be updated to reflect revisited GTAA Support STR12 and the needs for gypsies and travellers.
-Noted No change We recognise the legal responsibility of the Authority to plan in order to ensure accessibility for all members of the community so that there is access to housing, health, The Deposit plan will identify suitable and deliverable Gypsy and Traveller, transit and permanent sites, to meet the need identified in the GTAA.
-This will a mix of allocations and sites recently, or presently The need identified in STR12 to be updated to reflect revisited GTAA planning ag its merits a nt process.
-Each allocation / oplication will be considered on gainst a range of criteria frastructure.
-Accommodation Assessment (GTAA) the immediate 5 year need as there is a discrepancy with the Preferred Strategy stating the need is -5 pitches (paragraph 7.2.4) whereas, the GTAA 2016 (paragraphs 5.52 and 6.23) records the need as 4 pitches.
-The Deposit plan must ensure suitable and deliverable sites are identified to address the level of need when required. manner in which the identified e met is complicated by the nporary and unauthorised sites sions, and planning applications nder consideration.
-An update A is presently being undertaken her clarity and this will be fed posit Plan. it plan will identify suitable and Gypsy and Traveller sites permanent), to address the ed identified.
+Noted No change

+We recognise the legal responsibility of the Authority to plan in order to ensure accessibility for all members of the community so that there is access to housing, health, education and leisure.
+Once again this requires infrastructure provision.
+The Deposit plan will identify suitable and deliverable Gypsy and Traveller, transit and permanent sites, to meet the need identified in the GTAA.
+This will a mix of allocations and sites recently, or presently being considered through the development management process.
+Each allocation / planning application will be considered on its merits against a range of criteria including infrastructure.
+The need identified in STR12 to be updated to reflect revisited GTAA Clarify from the Gypsy Traveller Accommodation Assessment (GTAA) the immediate 5 year need as there is a discrepancy with the Preferred Strategy stating the need is -5 pitches (paragraph 7.2.4) whereas, the GTAA 2016 (paragraphs 5.52 and 6.23) records the need as 4 pitches.
+The Deposit plan must ensure suitable and deliverable sites are identified to address the level of need when required.
+Noted.
+The manner in which the identified need can be met is complicated by the existing temporary and unauthorised sites and permissions, and planning applications presently under consideration.
+An update of the GTAA is presently being undertaken to add further clarity and this will be fed into the Deposit Plan.
+The Deposit plan will identify suitable and deliverable Gypsy and Traveller sites (transit and permanent), to address the level of need identified.
+The need identified in STR12 to be updated to reflect revisited GTAA